CyberCityCircuits/Dreamweaver_4N/README.md

 <img src ="https://github.com/CyberCityCircuits/Dreamweaver_4N/blob/master/Images/1_6_Beta_001.jpg" alt="DW4N 1.6 Beta" width="200">

+## **Warning:**
+While, connecting external speakers to the IO port is ideal, if you use headphones **DO NOT** put those headphones on your ears.
+The output is too loud.

 ### Features & Specifications:
 * **Dimensions:** 62 mm x 100 mm (2.45 x 4 in)
 * **Weight:**  100 grams (~4 oz.)